+Term Definition

-Term SEND The 2015 SEND Code of Practice 0-25 states that "a person has SEN if they have a learning difficulty or disability which calls for special educational provision to be made for him or her.
+SEND The 2015 SEND Code of Practice 0-25 states that "a person has SEN if they have a learning difficulty or disability which calls for special educational provision to be made for him or her.
 At compulsory school age this means he or she has a significantly greater difficulty in learning than the majority of others the same age, or, has a disability which prevents or hinders him or her from making use of facilities of a kind generally provided for others of the same age in mainstream schools."

 CAMHS Children and Adolescent Mental Health Service Now known officially as CYPMHS Children and Young Peoples Mental Health Services.

-CoP Code of Practice EHCP , LA Local Authority Learning Used interchangeably with SEND in the context of OSGUK Support LO Local Offer LSA Learning Support Assistant LSCO Learning Support Coordinator OSGUK OneSchool Global UK QFT Quality First Teaching RSENDCO Regional Special Educational Needs Coordinator TA Teaching Assistant HLTA Higher Level Teaching Assistant ASN teacher Additional Special Needs teacher Add this for (Scotland / Ireland) ALN Additional Learning Needs - Welsh Code and associated acronyms - see regional guidance in SEND handbook Level 7 An assessor qualified to carry out Access Arrangement Assessor Assessments which is required from Year 9 to approve Access Arrangements.
+CoP Code of Practice

+EHCP Education, Health and Care Plan

+LA Local Authority

+Learning Used interchangeably with SEND in the context of OSGUK

+Support

+LO Local Offer

+LSA Learning Support Assistant

+LSCO Learning Support Coordinator

+OSGUK OneSchool Global UK

+QFT Quality First Teaching

+RSENDCO Regional Special Educational Needs Coordinator

+TA Teaching Assistant

+HLTA Higher Level Teaching Assistant

+ASN teacher Additional Special Needs teacher Add this for (Scotland / Ireland)

+ALN Additional Learning Needs - Welsh Code and associated acronyms

+- see regional guidance in SEND handbook

+Level 7 An assessor qualified to carry out Access Arrangement

+Assessor , as easilients which is required norm rear 5 to approve , teeess

+Arrangements.

-4. POLICY STATEMENT
+1. POLICY STATEMENT

-4.1 INTRODUCTION
+1.1 INTRODUCTION

-- 4.1.1 At the Campus, we see each student as a whole and believe all children have a right to a broad curriculum, including the National Curriculum.
+- 1.1.1 At the Campus, we see each student as a whole and believe all children have a right to a broad curriculum, including the National Curriculum.
 Children with special educational needs should be integrated into all classes and groups.
-We see each child as an individual and value each child for the person they are and the contribution they make to our campus community. - 4.1.2 We believe that all children can learn and make progress, even if for some it is only in very small steps.
-The campus aims to help all children, including those with SEND, to achieve the best that they possibly can. - 4.1.3 These values and beliefs are reflected in the ethos and values of the school notably "Integrity, Care and Compassion, Respect, Responsibility and Commitment." - 4.1.4 We will work in a close partnership with parents and the community. - 4.1.5 All teachers are teachers of children with special educational needs.
+We see each child as an individual and value each child for the person they are and the contribution they make to our campus community. - 1.1.2 We believe that all children can learn and make progress, even if for some it is only in very small steps.
+The campus aims to help all children, including those with SEND, to achieve the best that they possibly can. - 1.1.3 These values and beliefs are reflected in the ethos and values of the school notably "Integrity, Care and Compassion, Respect, Responsibility and Commitment." - 1.1.4 We will work in a close partnership with parents and the community. - 1.1.5 All teachers are teachers of children with special educational needs.
 Teaching such children is therefore a whole school responsibility.
 In addition to the Trustee Body, the Campus Principal, the Learning Support Coordinator and all other members of staff have key day-to-day responsibilities.

-4.2 POLICY PRINCIPLES
+1.2 POLICY PRINCIPLES